mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 | Verify code whitespace matches team style | Code formatter, such as [YAPF](https://github.com/google/yapf) (Python formatter) or [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) (C/C++ formatter) |
 | Identify unused imports or unused variables | Code linters, such as [pyflakes](https://pypi.python.org/pypi/pyflakes) (Python linter) or [JSLint](http://jslint.com/help.html) (JavaScript linter)

-You have a finite amount of focus.
-When you reduce the classes of errors you have to be on the lookout for, it makes it easier to identify issues that are in scope.
-You limit your search to things that actually matter, like weakness in the code's readability or flaws in its functionality.

-Structure your code reviews so that the requests for review don't even go out until all the build checks pass.
-Code reviews are mentally taxing.
-Don't squander the limited mental stamina you have with mechanical checks like whether the line breaks are in the right place.
+Automation helps the reviewer make more meaningful contributions to the review.
+When you can ignore a whole class of issues, such as the ordering of `imports` or correct naming of variables, it frees up mental capacity to focus on more interesting things like weaknesses in readability or flaws in functionality.

-This also benefits the author because automated tests offer a faster feedback loop than a human reviewer.
-The faster the feedback loop, the easier it is to fix issues.
+This also benefits the code author.
+Automation means instant feedback for large classes of errors instead of waiting minutes to hours for feedback from a human reviewer.
+The instant feedback makes it easier to learn (TODO: link to study) and cheaper to fix because the author still has all the context of the code in their head.

 ## Settle style arguments with a style guide

 Arguments about style are a waste of time in code reviews, so you should minimize these as much as possible.
 The best way to do this is by using a style guide.

+A style guide defines superficial conventions such as naming conventions or whitespace formatting rules, but it also specifies how you use a given language.
+Languages like JavaScript or Perl are packed with functionality, offering many different ways of implementing the same logic.
+A style guide can define The One True Way of doing things so that you don't end up in a situation where half of your team uses one set of language features while the other half uses a totally different set of features and your code looks like a mess.

 There are a few ways to create a style guide for your team:

 **Option 1: Adopt an existing style guide**

-If you search online, you can find style guides that individuals or organizations have published.
-[Google's style guides](https://google.github.io/styleguide/) are the most well-known and highly-regarded.
+If you search online, you can find published style guides.
+[Google's style guides](https://google.github.io/styleguide/) are the most well-known, but you can find others if Google's style doesn't suit you.

-The benefit of using an existing style guide is that style guides require a lot of thought and effort, so you save yourself a lot of work by using existing work.
-The downside is that a style guide is optimized for organization that created it.
-For example, Google has tens of thousands of developers, so they are conservative about using newer language features that are not well understood across the company.
-If you're a four-person startup, using cutting-edge language features might be fine for you.
+Creating a good style guide requires substantial effort.
+The benefit of adopting an existing guide is that you inherit the benefits of this effort without any work.
+The downside is that organizations optimize style guides for their particular needs.
+For example, Google's style guides are conservative about [using new language features](https://google.github.io/styleguide/cppguide.html#C++11) because they have an enormous codebase with code that has to run on anything from a home router to an iPhone.
+If you're a four-person startup with a single product, you can afford to be more aggressive about using cutting-edge language features or extensions.

 **Option 2: Create your own style guide incrementally**

-Every time a style argument arises during a code review, discuss with your team to figure out a convention you can all agree on, then codify that decision in your style guide.
+If you don't want to adopt an existing guide, you can create your own.
+Every time a style argument arises during a code review, raise the question to your whole team to decide what the official convention should be, then codify that decision in your style guide.
 If the issue ever comes up in the future, use your style guide to settle the argument.

 I prefer to keep my team's style guide as Markdown under source control (e.g. [GitHub pages](https://pages.github.com/)).
 That way, any changes to the style guide go through the normal code review process - someone has to explicitly approve the change, and everyone on the team has a chance to raise concerns.
 Wikis and Google Docs are valid alternatives as well.

 **Option 3: The hybrid approach**